Albina Borisova

+Early life and education

 Borisova was born in Yakutsk, and graduated from high school in 1969, whereupon she took a job at the Yakut State Drama Theater.
-In school she wrote Russian-language poetry, and some of her poetry appeared in a children's newspaper.
-As part of the requirements for her theatrical post she translated plays by Yakut writers.
-In 1979 she graduated with a diploma in translation from the Maxim Gorky Literature Institute.
+In school, she wrote Russian-language poetry, and some of her poetry appeared in a children's newspaper.
+As part of the requirements for her theatrical post, she translated plays by Yakut writers.
+In 1979, she graduated with a diploma in translation from the Maxim Gorky Literature Institute.

+Career

 She then returned to the Yakut Autonomous Soviet Socialist Republic, taking a post as editor and assistant director of the State Television and Radio Broadcasting Academy and later becoming executive secretary of the Yakut branch of the All-Russian Theater Society.
 She worked as a simultaneous translator and announcer for the state theater, with which group she traveled extensively throughout the Soviet Union; she eventually translated almost the entire repertory of the theater into Russian.
-From 1987 until 193 she was an editor for the children's magazine Chuoraanchyk.
-Since 1995 she has worked at the Bichik National Publishing House as chief editor and later as deputy director.
-From 2001 until 2013 she worked for the press service for the Sakha Republic state assembly.
+From 1987 until 1993, she was an editor for the children's magazine Chuoraanchyk.
+Since 1995, she has worked at the Bichik National Publishing House as chief editor and later, as deputy director.
+From 2001 until 2013, she worked for the press service for the Sakha Republic state assembly.